cykod/Quintus-website/public/guide/sprites.md

 ## Defining Spritesheets

 The Sprites module also includes the Spritesheet class.
-This allows you to define sprite sheets that have a large number of images in a single asset and define the number of frames for each image.
+This allows you to define sprite sheets that have a large number of images in a single image asset and define a number of frames for each image.

-To tell Quintus about a sprite sheet, you call the Q.sheet method with a name, an asset name and a hash of options that define the frames of the sheet.
+To tell Quintus about a sprite sheet, you call the `Q.sheet` method with a name, an asset name, and a hash of options that define the frames of the sheet.

 For example, if you had an asset called player.png that had a 40 frames for the player character, each 40 pixels wide by 40 pixels tall, you could tell the engine about this sheet like so: